Oakleigh - Huntingdale

 Oakleigh - Huntingdale ranks among the top 25% of areas assessed nationally for overall employment performance

-Oakleigh-Huntingdale has an educated workforce with professional services well-represented.
-Its unemployment rate is 2.4% and it experienced a 4.2% employment growth in the past year.
+Oakleigh - Huntingdale has an educated workforce with strong professional services representation.
+Its unemployment rate was 2.4% in the past year, with estimated employment growth of 4.2%.

 Frequently Asked Questions - Employment